-Impounded coin and currency will be submitted on separate Property Report Forms, not combined with other property (wallets, checkbooks, etc.) and in compliance with CMPD Directive 700-008 Currency and Asset Forfeiture Procedures.
+Impounded coin and currency must be submitted on separate Property Report Forms, not combined with other property (e.g., wallets, checkbooks, etc.) in compliance with Directive 700-008 Currency and Asset Forfeiture Procedures.

-J. Federal Search Warrants
+I. Federal Search Warrants

-Task force officers (TFO's) or other CMPD sworn employee working in conjunction with federal law enforcement agencies will follow the listed guidelines when assisting with federal search warrants.
+Task force officers (TFOs) or other CMPD officers working in conjunction with federal law enforcement agencies must adhere to the following guidelines when assisting with federal search warrants:

-- 1. Must be supported by probable cause.
-May be issued for evidence of a crime, contraband, fruits of crime, or other items illegally possessed; property designed for, intended for use, or used in committing a crime; or a person to be arrested or person who is unlawfully restrained. - 2.
-Federal search warrants must be executed within the specified time that cannot exceed fourteen (14) days from being issued. - 3.
-Must be executed during daytime (between the hours of 0600 and 2200), unless expressly stated. - 4.
-Must return the warrant to the magistrate judge designated in the warrant.
-Must be returned promptly with a copy of the inventory to the designated magistrate judge.
+- 1. Federal search warrants must be supported by probable cause and may be issued for evidence of a crime, contraband, the fruits of a crime, or other items illegally possessed; property designed for, intended for use, or used in committing a crime; or a person to be arrested or who is unlawfully restrained. - 2.
+Federal search warrants must be executed within the specified time, which cannot exceed fourteen (14) days from the date of issuance. - 3.
+Federal search warrants must be executed during daytime (between 0600 and 2200 hours) unless expressly stated.

+- 4. Federal search warrants must be returned to the magistrate designated in the warrant promptly and include a copy of the inventory.
 The warrant may be returned by reliable electronic means. - 5.
-Warrant seeking electronically stored information, unless expressly stated, allows copying of data which may be reviewed later in a manner consistent with the search warrant. - 6.
-The period of tracking for tracking devices cannot exceed forty-five (45) days from the date the warrant was issued.
-The court may grant extensions. - a.
-Must be installed no later than ten (10) days from warrant being issued - b.
-Be installed within daytime hours unless expressly authorized. - c.
-After the use of the tracking device has ended, the warrant must be returned within ten (10) days. - d.
-Person or owner of the property that was tracked, must be notified within ten (10) days after the use has ended.
-This may be delayed by the judge in the warrant. - 7.
-A sworn employee present during the execution of the warrant must prepare and verify an inventory of any property seized. - a.
-Must do so in the presence of another sworn employee and the person from whom, or from whose premises, the property was taken. - b.
-If either one is not present; the sworn employee must prepare and verify the inventory in the presence of at least one other credible person.

-8. Sworn employees executing the warrant must give a copy of the warrant and a receipt for the property taken to the person from whom, or from whose premises, the property was taken or leave a copy of the warrant and receipt at the place where the sworn employee took the property.
+Federal search warrants seeking electronically stored information, unless expressly stated, allow copying of data that may be reviewed later in a manner consistent with the search warrant. - 6.
+The tracking period for tracking devices cannot exceed forty-five (45) days from the date the federal search warrant was issued.
+However, the court may grant extensions.
+Tracking devices: - a.
+Must be installed within ten (10) days from the date the warrant is issued. - b.
+Be installed during daytime hours unless expressly authorized. - c.
+After the use of the tracking device has ended, the warrant must be returned within ten (10) calendar days. - d.
+The person or owner of the tracked property must be notified within ten (10) days after the use has ended.
+The judge may delay this in the warrant. - 7.
+An officer present during the execution of the warrant must prepare and verify an inventory of property seized, doing so in the presence of another officer and the person from whom, or from whose premises, the property was taken.
+If either one is not present, the officer must prepare and verify the inventory in the presence of at least one (1) other credible person. - 8.
+Officers executing a federal search warrant must provide a copy of the warrant and a receipt for the property taken to the person from whom or from whose premises the property was taken, or leave a copy of the warrant and receipt at the place where the officer took the property.